Welcome to Zion!

 Celebrating Our Recent Connections:

-This past week, one outside group used our building this week for meetings and sessions — still making connections in the community!
+Even during construction, one outside group used our building this week for meetings and sessions — still making connections in the community!

 Building construction is underway - weekly updates are on the back page of each week's bulletin.